jimbarrett27/website/app/static/blogPosts/chessBot.md

 author: Jim Barrett
 post_id: 10

 There's a YouTuber who I've been following some time called [SebastianLague](https://www.youtube.com/@SebastianLague).
 He makes really great content aroud coding, particularly of games.
 I came to his channel via a video he made on writing a chess engine, and he recently [announced a competition](https://www.youtube.com/watch?v=iScy18pVR58).
-The challenge is the write a chess engine, but with a restricted amount of real estate with which to write the code.
+The challenge is to write a chess engine, but with a restricted amount of real estate with which to write the code.
 I thought this sounded like it could be fun, so I downloaded and setup the competition repo.

 He encourages both serious and silly submissions, so I thought I'd go for somewhere in between.
 The name of my bot is going to be Ms Norbury, because it's a pusher.
 It pushes pawns.